ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## References

+The feedback and discussion of the article is mainly on [this Reddit post](https://www.reddit.com/r/NixOS/comments/13dxw9d/nixos_nix_flakes_a_guide_for_beginners/), you can also comment directly at the bottom of this page.

 Here are some useful resources that I have referred to:

 - [Zero to Nix - Determinate Systems][Zero to Nix - Determinate Systems]: A beginner-friendly Nix Flakes tutorial that is worth reading.